Dherse/masterproef/content/4_phos.typ

 #pagebreak(weak: true)
 == Compiler architecture <sec_arch>

-The design of the @phos compiler is inspired in parts by @llvm, _Rust_'s compiler, and _Java_'s compiler.
+The design of the @phos compiler is inspired in parts by _Clang_'s, _Rust_'s, and _Java_'s compilers #cite("clang_internals", "rust_compiler", "openjdk_hotspot").
 As previously mentioned, the compilation of a @phos program into a circuit design that can be programmed onto a photonic processor is a three step process: compilation, evaluation, and synthesis.
 The compiler as it is referred in this section performs the compilation step.
 Therefore, as previously mentioned in @sec_exec_model, it has the task for taking the user's code as an input and producing bytecode for the #gloss("vm", long: true).
 The compiler is written in _Rust_, and is split into several components, each with a specific purpose.
 As will be discussed in subsequent sections, the @phos compiler is composed of a _lexer_, a _parser_, an _#gloss("ast", long: true)_, a _desugaring_ step, a _high-level intermediary representation_, a _medium-level intermediary representation_, and a _bytecode_ generator.

 The compiler is architected in a multi-stage process, where each stage is responsible for a specific set of tasks, this is similar to the design of other compilers, such as the _Rust_ compiler @rust_compiler.
 Furthermore, each stage corresponds almost perfectly with each of the components of the compiler, as will be discussed in the following sections.
 This multi-stage process is illustrated in @fig_compiler_arch.